autoloadnextpost/auto-load-next-post/README.md

 * German (Germany)
 * Italian (Italy)
 * Româna (Romanian)
+* Russian (Russia)

-Auto Load Next Post is currently available in 5 languages.
+Auto Load Next Post is currently available in 6 languages.
 The folks over at [WP Translations](http://wp-translations.org/) handle the translations, and it's because of them that these translations are available.
 More are on the way and with your help they can be released quicker.
 If you would like to help translate, go to the [Transifex](https://www.transifex.com/projects/p/auto-load-next-post/) project.

 ### Libraries Used
 - [chosen](https://github.com/harvesthq/chosen)